 Shih Tzu and Chinese imperial Temperament

 The Shih Tzu is a happy go lucky fun little dog.
 I find that even though they grow up and can settle down, even the oldest Shih Tzu loves to have puppy moments and Romp and Play.
 They love their toys and love to be played with, but at the same time can also entertain themselves.
-They are generally a very smart dog, but can have a stubborn streak at times.
-They are very loyal, playful and affectionate little dogs. the Shih Tzu is a very very friendly dog to anyone they come in contact with including other dogs, animals or people that may not appreciate their fun pouncy playful personality, so for that reason a Shih Tzu must be watch closely as not everyone will appreciate them and they just won't understand why.
+They are generally a very smart dog, some can have a stubborn streak at times.
+They are very loyal, playful and affectionate little dogs.
+The Shih Tzu is a very very friendly dog to anyone they come in contact with including other dogs, animals or people that may not appreciate their fun pouncy playful personality, so for that reason a Shih Tzu must be watch closely as not everyone will appreciate them and they just won't understand why.
 By Nature the Shih Tzu is a very loving little dog, but they do need to be shown who is boss.
 They require their human owners to be the “pack leader”.
 As a leader you have to be firm and consistent with them.
-A Shih Tzu that is allowed to be in charge or is scared can be snappy, growling, have separation anxiety and be an overzealous guard dog.
-In a nutshell they can be taught develop “small dog syndrome”.
+A Shih Tzu that is allowed to be in charge or under socialized can get scared which can lead to unwanted traits like snappy, growling, separation anxiety and be an overzealous guard dog.
+In a nutshell they can be taught to develop “small dog syndrome”.
 It isn’t common nor uncommon for a puppy between 4-6 months old to test their boundaries and get growly or snappy (this can be true for just about any breed).
 You must be firm with them if they start getting the idea that they are in charge.
 Hold them firmly look them right in the eyes and tell them “NO!”
-It is not in their nature to be this way, but can react this way without good leadership and firm rules.
+It is not in their nature to be this way, and most will never show this type of personality, but can react this way without good leadership and rules.
 This is more the fault of the human parents than the dogs his or her self.
-I think this happens primarily because they are cute little dogs and tend to be spoiled by their human parents, and learn to get their way and this isn't healthy for the dog or his family.
+I think this happens primarily because they are cute little dogs and tend to be spoiled by their human parents, and learn to get their way and this isn't healthy for the dog or his/her family.
 There are some breeds that are considered “snappy” dogs.
-The Shih Tzu IS NOT one of those breeds, but as stated must be given firm and consistent rules in a loving way.
+The Shih Tzu IS NOT one of those breeds and acutally is typically just opposite.
 Shih Tzu’s are good family pets, but because they are small sometimes small Children can hurt them easily and cause them to be defensive around them.
 For this reason, if you have small children, I advise that they are under constant supervision when your puppy is tiny.
-As with any puppy children should be advised to be very careful with their new family member..
-Not every Shih Tzu is created equal and not every Shih Tzu will want to be in charge, but some will and you just have to remind them you and your kids are in charge.
-If you do this you will have what a Shih Tzu was meant to be and loves to be, and that is a loving, loyal, stable, playful, affectionate and obedient baby.
+As with any puppy, children should be advised to be very careful with their new family member.
+Do not allow them to scare or startle your new puppy or the puppy could grow up not appreciated children or even being snappy with kids. this is especially true for Imperial Shih Tzu's, they are so tiny as puppies they can grow up being very skiddish and unsocial if they are often startled and scared.
+As well one wrong step can fatally injure an Imperial Shih Tzu as a puppy .

 A well loved and disciplined Shih Tzu will be a true lifelong companion that provides unconditional love and hours of fun and play.
 In my opinion you will not find a better breed of dog.